armanbilge/calico/docs/demos/http4s.md

     h3("How many stars?"),
     repoInput,
     button(
-      // switchMap cancels an on-going request if the button is clicked again onClick --> (_.switchMap(_ => Stream.exec(countStars))),
+      // switchMap cancels an ongoing request if the button is clicked again onClick --> (_.switchMap(_ => Stream.exec(countStars))),
       "Count"
     ),